dgwynne/batgw/README.md

 `batgw` uses libevent to handle multiplexing of communication between the two CAN interfaces.

-The program can be configured to connect to an MQTT broker and report metrics from the battery and inverter.
+The program can be configured to connect to an MQTT broker to report metrics from the battery and inverter.

 ## Building